Marozva2/toy-problems/README.md

 The Speed Calculator is designed to calculate demerit points for a car's speed based on user input.
 It also determines if the driver's license should be suspended if they accumulate more than 12 points.

+     > For example, if the speed is 80, it should print: “Points: 2”.
+If the driver gets more than 12 points, the function should print: “License suspended”.

 ### Grade Calculator

 The Grade Calculator calculates student grades based on input marks.
 It assigns grades A, B, C, D, or E according to predefined criteria.
 We import the 'readline' module to read input from the terminal.
 We then define a function to calculate the grades.